conan-io/docs/tutorial/creating_packages/create_your_first_package.rst

 * Finally, the ``package_info()`` method defines that consumers must link with a "hello" library when using this package.
 Other information as include or lib paths can be defined as well.
 This information is used for files created by generators (as ``CMakeDeps``) to be used by consumers.
-Although this method implies some potential duplication with the build system output (CMake could generate xxx-config.cmake files), it is important to define this, as Conan packages can be consumed by any other build system, not only CMake.
+  This is generic information about the current package, and is available to the consumers irrespective of the build system they are using and irrespective of the build system we have used in the ``build()`` method

 The **test_package** folder is not critical now for understanding how packages are created.
 The important bits are: